mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 and understanding of the whole team, or even the creation of a new team to build and manage.
 Although the result of asking these questions can be far ranging, the questions themselves are fairly simple to ask.

+# The Early Abstraction turns into a Worm #

 In my first post in this series I ended by saying that I would elaborate on what 'deferring decisions in design' meant.
 I was a little disingenuous as there is no one answer to this question and I will keep revisiting it in future posts.
 However,